eugnsp/competitive_programming/README.md

 	1. read input data into the operating memory with some preprocessing,
 	2. apply the main algorithm,
 	3. output the result.
-* Similar problems are solved using different algorithms and data structures &mdash; sometimes using those provided by the Standard library, sometimes using my own ones.
+* Similar problems are solved using different algorithms and data structures &mdash;
-* Input data is assumed to be always correct, `assert`s in the code are quite sporadic and not exhaustive.
+sometimes using those provided by the Standard library, sometimes using my own ones.

 ### UVa problems